DENMARK TRAVEL GUIDE CONTENTS

 Readily available all over Denmark, this national dish is a must-try.
 With pieces of pork meat, such as bacon, seasoned with salt and pepper and fried until crispy, served with potatoes and a parsley sauce, can you possibly go wrong?

 Not the most traditional Danish food but another of the most popular, you will find pølsevogn (hot dog stands) all over Copenhagen and other cities serving these delicious hot dogs.
 Usually eaten with a side of ketchup, mustard, fried onions, and pickles, this makes for the perfect on-the-go bite.

 Places to Stay in Denmark

 If you’re traveling during peak season or holidays, it is best to book your accommodations in advance.
-We recommend checking sites like Booking.com, Agoda, or Hostel World.
+We recommend checking sites like Booking.com and Agoda.
 Let’s just say, there is no shortage of options here in Denmark and you’ll always find somewhere to stay!

 Books to Read when Traveling Denmark

 If you’re looking for more information (or inspiration) on how to plan your trip, check out some of our book recommendations below.

 There are two guidebooks that we recommend when it comes to traveling Denmark.
 Rick Steve’s